How to Use Lomi: 6 Tips and Tricks for Using Lomi

 A Lomi on the counter

 I’ve been using my Lomi for several months now, and I’m obsessed with it.
 Sometimes, I’ll even do two cycles in one day.
-Every time I dump my food waste in there, I simply don’t believe it will become nutrient-rich dirt… but it does!
+Every time I dump my food waste in there, I simply don’t believe it will become nutrient-rich plant food - it’s called Lomi Earth - but it does!

-Since I’ve been using it 4-7 times a week for several months now, I’ve gotten really good at knowing what to put in Lomi and some secret tips and tricks for using it.
+Since I’ve been using it numerous times a week for more than a year, I’ve gotten really good at knowing what to put in Lomi and some secret tips and tricks for using it.
 I didn’t want to keep these golden nuggets of wisdom to myself, so here I am… sharing it with you!

-Below are 6 different tips and tricks to make sure you’re doing when you use your very own Lomi.
+Below are 6 tips to make sure you’re getting the most out of your Lomi.

-1. Don’t forget to add a little bit of water when using LomiPods.
+2. Use LomiPods (and don’t forget to add a little bit of water!)

-3. Add Lomi Approved paper products and browns to equalize the food waste.
+3. Add Lomi Approved paper products and “browns” with your food waste.

 Did you know that you can add some browns into your Lomi cycle?
+Browns are things like compostable paper products, lawn and yard trimmings, and flowers.
 In my house, we don’t buy paper towels, but when we go out to eat, we always bring our old, used napkins home with us.
-If the napkin is compostable and Lomi Approved, we throw those into Lomi to help soak up any extra wet foods and I think it’s the secret to our Lomi dirt being so luscious.
+If the napkin is compostable and Lomi Approved, we throw those into Lomi to help balance out any extra wet foods.
+I think it’s the secret to our Lomi dirt being so luscious.

 4. Cut your big pieces of food waste into smaller pieces.